 Do: Aggressively pursue and diligently track deal costs and benefits

-SIN 3: INSENSITIVITY
+M&A Risk 3: INSENSITIVITY

 Cultural clashes are one of the biggest sources of failure for mergers and acquisitions.
-The underlying values, assumptions and artifacts that define the acquiring company’s culture can be extremely different than those of the target, even in transactions involving direct competitors in the same industry.
-Cultural differences are often the source of employee frustration and may create further distraction and challenges in maintaining daily operations required to run the business.
+The underlying values, assumptions and artifacts that define the acquiring company’s culture can be extremely different from those of the target, even in transactions involving direct competitors in the same industry.
+Cultural differences are often the source of employee frustration and may create further challenges in maintaining daily operations required to run the business.
 Added to those stressors, acquiring companies often make the mistake of allowing “dual leadership” to persist instead of streamlining the organization and reporting structure.
 This lack of decisiveness puts both sets of employees in an uncomfortable purgatory that results in a less than effective staff and prolongs the uncertainty of the new entity.

 - Take advantage of the diligence process to carefully assess cultural components: There are many more possible stumbling blocks than you might imagine.
-Review working hours, work-from-home policies, travel expectations, decision-making processes, employee demographics, incentive and compensation plans, organizational hierarchy, level of bureaucracy, cultural artifacts and other HR related policies
+Review working hours, work-from-home policies, travel expectations, decision-making processes, employee demographics, incentive and compensation plans, organizational hierarchy, level of bureaucracy, cultural artifacts and other HR-related policies

 - Determine the desired level of cultural integration when developing integration plans